 I’d like to begin by recognizing the original people of this land, the Lenape, as well as their deep connection to the Lenapehoking homeland.
 As an organization dedicated to atrocity prevention, the Auschwitz Institute believes in the importance of acknowledging the settler-colonial genocide perpetrated against this community and the resilience of the Lenape who, still today, continue to resist erasure.

-Implementation: AIPG staff have been regularly opening events with the acknowledgement statements since the launch of our living land acknowledgement in April.
-These events have included:
+Implementation: AIPG staff have continued to regularly open events with the acknowledgement statements since the launch of our living land acknowledgement in April 2021.
+Since the publication of our last stocktaking report on 11 October 2021, these events have included:

 *As these events were hosted from outside of Lenapehoking, the opening statement acknowledged the Abenaki and Pennacook as the original peoples of that land, as appropriate.